Logistics Facility Construction in Sugar Land, TX

 Project coordination

-Coordinate yard operations, structural sequencing, enclosure milestones, and specialty vendor interfaces against one master schedule.
+Coordinate yard paving sections, structural sequencing, enclosure milestones, dock equipment interfaces, and racking vendor windows against one master schedule aligned to the logistics startup date.

 Project coordination